The Best Things to Do in Pacific City

 Photo Credit: Photo by Dylan Luder on Unsplash

 Enjoy a Bonfire on the Beach: Locals love to end the day with a bonfire on the beach.
 Grab some marshmallows, chocolate, and graham crackers for a s’mores feast while watching the sunset.
-Or if you’re planning a romantic date night, pack a picnic basket and a cold bottle of wine and cheers to love as the sun sets across the pacific ocean.
+Or if you’re planning a romantic date night, pack a picnic basket and a cold bottle of wine and cheers to love as the sun sets across the Pacific Ocean.

 Live Like a Local in Pacific City